 All of us are guilty of working in a stress-related environment, no matter our job profile.
-Add continuous hours of staring into the computer screen to that.
-It is of no wonder that by the time the nine-hour shift (or maybe more) ends, we are exhausted and irritable.
-While the work-related stress depends on your work load, your temperament and your colleagues, the stress caused by the bright computer screen on your eyes is in your hands.
+Add continuous hours of staring at the computer screen to that.
+It is no wonder that by the time the nine-hour shift (or maybe more) ends, we are exhausted and irritable.
+While the work-related stress depends on your workload, your temperament and your colleagues, the stress caused by the bright computer screen in your eyes is in your hands.

 CVS is just like other repetitive stress injuries at work.
 When you do the same motion over and over again, it increases the risk of you getting injured.
 And the condition is only exacerbated if you continue doing it.